drinkins85/ImagePreloader/README.md

 # ImagePreloader

 Image preloader with progress bar.
-Use FETCH for preload images.
-Work only for CORS requests.
+Uses FETCH for preload images.
+Works only for CORS requests.

 [Demo](http://this.drinkins.com/image-preloader/)